SARANKIRTHIK07/AI_ML-project/README.md

 Model Choices

-The project uses BERT (bert-base-uncased) from HuggingFace’s Transformers library for sequence classification tasks.
+This project uses BERT (bert-base-uncased) from HuggingFace’s transformers library for sequence classification tasks.

-The model has been adapted for multi-class classification to predict one of five predefined categories:
+Adapted for multi-class classification to predict one of five categories:

 Billing Issue